jp-ga/jp-ga.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Doctoral Researcher in Physics at the University of Chicago
+subtitle: PhD Candidate in Physics at the University of Chicago

 profile:
   align: right